elastic/connectors/docs/DEVELOPING.md

 - MacOS or Linux server.
 The connector has been tested with CentOS 7, MacOS Monterey v12.0.1.
 - Python version 3.10 or later.
+- To fix SSL certificate verification failed error, users have to run this to connect with Amazon S3:
+    ```shell
+    $ System/Volumes/Data/Applications/Python\ 3.10/Install\ Certificates.command
+    ```